lee-b/kobold_assistant/README.md

 For now, this is hacky.
 I'll improve it soon.

 - Install per the instructions above
+- run `apt-get install -y $(cat requirements.apt)` (for non-debian/non-ubuntu systems, read requirements.apt, figure out the equivalents for your distro, and ideally submit a PR with a similar requirements file and updated README.md for your distro).
 - run `python -c 'import kobold_assistant.default_settings as ds; print(ds.__file__)'`.
 Create a new `custom_settings.py` file in the same folder as `default_settings.py`, as follows:

 ```